tejas123/tapjoy-implementation-in-unity/README.md

 Basic Information to Tapjoy Implementation In Unity

-The main goal of this tutorial is to give you Basic Information to Tapjoy Implementation In Unity.
+The main goal of this tutorial is to give you Basic Information about Tapjoy Implementation In Unity.

 You can find complete tutorial on [Tapjoy Implementation In Unity](http://www.theappguruz.com/blog/tapjoy-implementation-in-unity).